-3A.
-(1) Once the President has recognised a kingship, that kingship must, within one year of the recognition, establish a kingship council.
+- 3A.
+(1) Once the President has recognised a kingship, that kingship must, within one year of the recognition, establish a kingship council. - (2) (a) A kingship council must consist of no more than 30 members depending on the number of recognised traditional communities falling within the jurisdiction of the kingship concerned. - (b) The number of members of kingship councils must be determined by the Minister in accordance with the formula published by notice in the Gazette.

-- (2) (a) A kingship council must consist of no more than 30 members depending on the number of recognised traditional communities falling within the jurisdiction of the kingship concerned. - (b) The number of members of kingship councils must be determined by the Minister in accordance with the formula published by notice in the Gazette. - (c) At least a third of the members of a kingship council must be women: Provided that where it has been proved that an insufficient number of women are available to participate in a kingship council, the Minister may determine a lower threshold for the particular kingship council than that contemplated in paragraph (a). - (d) The membership of a kingship council comprises- - (i) 60% of traditional leaders, including the king or queen who is an ex officio member and chairperson, and members of the traditional community selected by the king or queen in terms of that community's customs, taking into account the need for overall compliance with paragraph (b); and - (ii) 40% of members elected democratically, by an electoral college consisting of all senior traditional leaders who fall under the kingship. - (e) The members referred to in paragraph (d)(ii) are elected from amongst persons nominated by each of the traditional councils falling under the jurisdiction of the kingship, with each traditional council nominating two candidates. - (3) The term of office of members of the kingship council is five years, and is aligned to the term of office for local government, excluding the king or queen. - (4) The Premier must, by notice in the Provincial Gazette and in accordance with this Act, recognise a kingship council for that kingship within a defined area of jurisdiction, whereafter the Premier must inform the President of such establishment and recognition. - (5) The kingship council meets at the king's or queen's great place or at any other place to be determined by the king or queen. - (6) The quorum of the kingship council is the majority of the total number of the kingship council. - (7) The kingship council must elect one of its members as a deputy chairperson who will act as the chairperson in the absence of the king or queen. - (8) The kingship council must meet every two months: Provided that the king or queen may, in consultation with the Premier of the province concerned, call a special meeting of the kingship council as he or she considers necessary.
+- (c) At least a third of the members of a kingship council must be women: Provided that where it has been proved that an insufficient number of women are available to participate in a kingship council, the Minister may determine a lower threshold for the particular kingship council than that required by paragraph (a). - (d) The membership of a kingship council comprises- - (i) 60% of traditional leaders, including the king or queen who is an ex officio member and chairperson, and members of the traditional community selected by the king or queen in terms of that community's customs, taking into account the need for overall compliance with paragraph (b); and - (ii) 40% of members elected democratically, by an electoral college consisting of all senior traditional leaders who fall under the kingship. - (e) The members referred to in paragraph (d)(ii) shall be elected from amongst persons nominated by each of the traditional councils falling under the jurisdiction of the kingship, with each traditional council nominating two candidates. - (3) The term of office of members of the kingship council is five years excluding the king or gueen and is aligned to the term of office for local government. - (4) The Premier must, by notice in the Provincial Gazette and in accordance with this Act, recognise a kingship council for that kingship within a defined area of jurisdiction; whereinafter the Premier must inform the President of such establishment and recognition. - (5) The kingship council meets at the king's or queen's great place or at any other place to be determined by the king or queen. - (6) The quorum of the kingship council is 51 per cent of the total number of the kingship council. - (7) The kingship council must elect one of its members as a deputy chairperson who will act as the chairperson in the absence of a king or queen. - (8) The kings council must meet every two months: Provided that the king or queen may, in consultation with the Premier of the province concerned, call a special meeting of the kingship council as he or she deems necessary. - (9) The king or queen must give notice of not less than 7 days for holding a special meeting to members of the kingship council. - (10) A member of a kingship council vacates his or her office if- - (a) he or she ceases to be a South African citizen; - (b) he or she has been convicted of an offence and sentenced to imprisonment for more than 12 months without the option of a fine; - (c) he or she tenders his or her resignation;